 At the Raman lab, we seek to understand how light and heat interact with nanoscale photonic materials and devices, with the goal of enabling new energy and information technologies.
-In particular, we are motivated by the possibility of enabling fundamentally new technological possibilities for next-generation approaches to energy, information processing, sensing, displays and communication systems.
+In particular, we are motivated by the possibility of enabling fundamentally new technological possibilities for next-generation approaches to renewable energy, information processing, sensing, displays and communication systems.

-Led by Prof. Aaswath Raman, our research interests span a range of topics, including nanophotonics, photovoltaics, metamaterials, computational methods and machine learning, heat transfer and energy systems.
-Developments in these fields have allowed us to control and use electromagnetic fields in new and extraordinary ways that we’ve just scratched the surface of.
+Led by Prof. Aaswath Raman, our research interests span a range of topics, including metamaterials, nanophotonics, photovoltaics, computational methods, machine learning and energy systems.
+Developments in these fields have allowed us to control light-matter interaction in new and extraordinary ways that we’ve just scratched the surface of.
 They are thus vital and important frontiers of scientific inquiry with the potential for near-term impact in how we deal with a remarkably broad array of sectors in our economy.

 In the recent past, a highlight of our work has been in investigating a mechanism known as radiative sky cooling.
-We have shown that using nanophotonic approaches one can harness a ubiquitous and renewable source of energy that remains largely unexploited: the cold of the universe.
+We have shown that using nanophotonic and metamaterials approaches one can harness a ubiquitous and renewable source of energy that remains largely unexploited: the cold of the universe.
 You can watch Aaswath Raman’s TED Talk on the subject, as well as a recent presentation Prof. Raman gave about this topic at the NYTimes ClimateTECH Conference here or read more about his TED Talk on the subject here.